elixir-europe/rdmkit/pages/your_tasks/ethics.md

   url: https://tess.elixir-europe.org/materials/from-swab-to-server-testing-sequencing-and-sharing-during-a-pandemic
 ---
 ​
-Ethical issues refer to moral principles and standards that guide human conduct and define what is considered right or wrong within a particular context.
+Ethics refers to moral principles and norms that help us identify right from wrong within a particular context.
+Ethical issues/concerns typically arise when these principles conflict.
+Navigating through such concerns often requires one to compare the benefits of an action with its potential harmful consequences.
-Ethics covers topics beyond the issue of personal data, compliance with legal obligations, and the collection and use of data.
+When it comes to research involving human participants, such ethical concerns may appear when accessing, using, or sharing data of a sensitive nature, for example health or personal data.
+Ethics, however, goes beyond the issue of compliance with legal obligations, and the collection and use of data.
 ​

 The [Open Data Institute](https://www.scribd.com/document/358778144/ODI-Ethical-Data-Handling-2017-09-13) narrows ‘ethics’ in the RDM context to: